-Roaster’s tasting notes: This complex natural provides notes of berries, strawberry, citrus and black olive and ripe banana as it cools.
-The balanced, medium sweetness is delivered in a smooth body that demands thought and attention.
+Roaster’s tasting notes: This exceptionally complex natural provides notes of berries, strawberry, citrus and black olive with some ripe banana as it cools.
+The medium balanced sweetness combines with the soft body to deliver a lingering flavour profile that demands thought and attention.

 In the late 1980s, Pablo José Ferrigno Figueroa, a third generation coffee grower, had the fortune to attend a conference in which the topic of ‘quality’ was widely discussed as the future of coffee.
 Just three years later, in 1991, Pablo decided to embark on the new adventure of establishing a coffee farm devoted entirely to the production of speciality coffee.